calMacaque/Connect-Four/README.md

 # Connect-Four
-This repository contains a simple implementation of the classic Connect 4 game written in Java.
-Players take turns dropping colored discs into a grid, aiming to be the first to form a horizontal, vertical, or diagonal line of four of their own discs.
-The game features a text-based interface and includes functionality for player input validation and win condition checking.
+I've created a simple text-based version of the Connect Four game using my beginner knowledge in Java.
+Instead of colored discs, I have implemented two characters, 'X' and 'O' to denote separate discs.
+Any suggestions for improvement would be appreciated!